haleyjung/payment-tracker/README.md

 # Strafts Coding Challenge 🔥

 For this project, I created a table to track clients' debt payment status with **JSON data** fetched from the provided API.
+I used **prop-types** library to ensure the values passed to a component have the correct datatype.

 I added **unit tests** using Jest and React Testing Library and achieved 100% code coverage.
+I wrote the tests parallel to the production code, which helped me to foresee and question the expected behavior of the code with less time spent on debugging and refactoring codes.

 I have also set up **Continuous Integration** with Jest and GitHub Actions to automate unit tests when we push to the main branch or create a pull request from any branch to main.